 The pop up brunch series Portofino was doing became so popular, they changed it to a regular thing.

-So you know we have a couple weekends in spring and if we are lucky in the summer where the weather is just perfect.
+So you know we have a couple weekends in spring and fall where the weather is just perfect.
 I’m talking not a cloud in the sky, low pollen counts and low humidity.
-These are the days that you want to spend an afternoon on a patio, and luckily I picked just that Sunday to visit Portofino in Buckhead and sample their new brunch menu.
+These are the days that you want to spend an afternoon on a patio, and luckily I picked such a Sunday to visit Portofino in Buckhead and sample their brunch menu.

 Portofino’s interior is light and airy, with beautiful hardwood flooring, and dark crown molding and doors.
 A second dining area has tile and painted brick and a wall of wine bottles.
 While either of these dining rooms would have been perfectly lovely for a brunch, the gorgeous Atlanta weather beckoned everyone outside.

 What’s neat about Portofino’s patio is that there are two levels.
 First, you’ll walk into the main patio covered by an awning and partially with a pergola.
 The heaters suggest that the patio is used nearly year round.
 Walk to the rear and down several steps and you’ll find the open air patio, for those that want to bask in the sun.

 It’s not brunch without a cocktail, right?
 You can choose to build your own bloody mary.
 By this I mean fill in your choices on a piece of paper, because who wants to get up and actually make it yourself when you are dining out?
 Besides selecting vodka, choose other options your salt such as Hawaiian Black sea salt, white anchovy filet and calabrese pepper.
 I say skip the Bloody Mary in favor of the Paces Ferry Place (see it behind the Zeppoli above), made with bourbon, Limoncello, peach, bitters, ginger ale.
 It’s strong so watch out.